This delicious creamy Greek Lemon Chicken Soup is made with no cream at all. The creaminess comes from eggs which are tempered and added to the broth.

 - Salt and pepper, to taste

-- Put the chicken, carrot, onion, celery, parsley, and salt in a large Dutch oven or stock pot.
+- Make the Chicken Broth: (Skip this step if you’re using store-bought chicken broth) Put the chicken, carrot, onion, celery, parsley, and salt in a large Dutch oven or stock pot.
 Add 12 cups of water.
 Bring to a boil.
 Lower to a gentle simmer and cook uncovered.
 After 10 minutes, skim the white solids that rise to the top. (this will ensure a clearer broth) Simmer gently for an hour more.
 Remove the chicken from the pot.
 Take the meat off the bones.
 Shred or cut into bite-sized pieces and set aside.
 Pour the soup and vegetables through a strainer, reserving the broth.
 (The cooked vegetables will not be needed for this recipe).
 Using a large spoon, skim the fat that pools on top of the broth.
 If you have time to make a broth a day early, a night in the fridge makes it easy to remove the fat.
 The fat becomes a thin hard layer, sitting on top.
-Return broth to the pot and heat to a simmer.
-Remove from heat.
+Return 8 cups of chicken broth to the pot and heat to a simmer before continuing.

-- Whisk the eggs and lemon juice in a small bowl until fully mixed.
-While whisking, slowly pour one cup of hot broth into the egg-lemon mixture.
+- Make The Greek Lemon Chicken Soup: Whisk the eggs and lemon juice in a small bowl until fully mixed.
+While whisking, slowly drizzle one cup of hot broth into the egg-lemon mixture.
 Then pour egg-lemon-soup mixture into the heated pot of broth while whisking to combine.
 Reheat gently but don’t allow the soup to boil or the eggs will curdle.